|Annual Equality and Diversity Report for 2017/18|

 Additionally, NHS trusts are required to complete and publish an annual assessment against the Equality Delivery System (EDS2), Workforce Race Equality Standard (WRES) and from Autumn 2018, the Workforce Disability Standard (WDES).

-Clink on the links to find out more and read our latest reports:
+Clink on the links in the left hand menu to find out more and read our latest reports.

 What is equality analysis?

 Under the general equality duty, we are required to analyse the effect of existing and new policies and practices in relation to equality.
 This can include the use of equality impact assessments.